 - A statement affirming that no other family member is willing and able to care for the child; and

-- With the care of a child older than 14 during daylight hours, a statement that special circumstances exist requiring the employee to provide care.
+- With the care of a child older than 14, a statement that special circumstances exist requiring the employee to provide care.

 For employees eligible for Oregon sick time, you should not request documentation until after the third consecutive scheduled workday of sick time leave, unless the need is foreseeable and anticipated to last beyond three work days.
 Sick time rules do allow for verification requests if there is evidence of abuse, including patterns of absenteeism.